 5. Provide excellent customer service

-If you want buyers to keep returning to your Etsy shop, it’s essential to provide excellent customer service.
+If you want buyers to keep returning to your Etsy shop, providing excellent customer service is essential.
 This includes responding quickly to buyer inquiries, offering refunds or exchanges if necessary, and shipping orders promptly, and using the proper packing materials to ensure the product arrives safely.

 6. Keep your prices competitive

 Keeping your prices in line with those of other sellers in your market is essential.
 If your prices are too high, buyers may look elsewhere; you may not make a profit if they’re too low.
 Use Etsy’s pricing tools to help you determine what price point is right for you.

 7. Stay organized

 Selling art on Etsy can be a lot of work, so staying organized is important.
 This means keeping track of inventory levels, orders, listing renewals, and more.
 Many software programs and apps can help with this; find one that works best for you and your business.